-There is no limit to how many weeks you can register child as an Inventor since they will not be following the general building curriculum.
+There is no limit to how many weeks you can register your child as an Inventor, since they will not be following the general building curriculum.

 Watch this video to see what some of our Inventors students say about the class:

 The Brooklyn Robot Foundry wants to encourage girls to explore the wonders of engineering!
-This year we will be offering the Girls Week in all locations.
-The projects are the same as we do in the co-ed but with female students only.
+This year we will be offering a Girls Week in all locations.
+The projects are the same as we do in the co-ed, but with female students only.

 - When is morning drop-off ?
 Our doors open at 8:40 am.
 Class officially starts at 9:00 am.

 - When is pick-up?
 Normal class ends at 3:00.
 Extended day ends at 6:00 (when offered).

 - Will you be offering an extended day option?
 We will be offering extended day until 6:00pm daily.
 You are only guaranteed an extended day spot if you sign up during registration.